JayNamgung/KoreaStockCrawlingConsole/README.md

 # KoreaStockCrawlingConsole
-<b>It is a pprogram that crawls and shows Korean Stocks from Naver Finance.</b>
+<b>It is a program that crawls and shows Korean Stocks from Naver Finance.</b>

 Eclipse
 <br>